DHBW-TINF24F/Team3-Basyx-Editor/PROJECT/MeetingMinutes.md

 see [Work Progress Last Meeting](#02_10_WP)

 ## Further Information/Problems
--Issues with Docker and Server-Setup
+* Issues with Docker and Server-Setup
--Understanding of Requirements is problematic
+* Understanding of Requirements is problematic
--Basyx/ AAS-Environment hard to understand
+* Basyx/ AAS-Environment hard to understand
--What is KBL/VEC?
+* What is KBL/VEC?

 # Meeting  Protocol  of 09.10.  <a name="09_10"></a>